adityabalusu/coming-soon/README.md

 # geekvalet
-Repo for landing page for kyron
+Repo for coming soon page for sevame